 When genetically susceptible newborn mice became infected with the virus, they did not go on to develop type 1 diabetes.
 However, animals exposed to rotavirus at a later time did.

-If infection with rotavirus during early infancy does trigger type 1 diabetes in genetically susceptible people, what happened when health professionals introduced the rotavirus vaccine as part of the recommended immunization schedule?
+If infection with rotavirus during early infancy does trigger type 1 diabetes in genetically susceptible people, what happened when health professionals introduced the

 “We hypothesized that if natural infection with [rotavirus] was a causative factor in [type 1 diabetes], then [rotavirus] vaccination would alter the incidence of [condition],” Dr. Harrison explains.